Habitat Trees

 Hollows are an important element of the Australian landscape and ecosystem processes.
 The age at which trees develop hollows varies widely.
 However, large hollows are typically associated with trees that are at least 100 years old.
 As a tree becomes older, it develops more and larger hollows.

-A thriving bushland area in good condition would typically have 3-10 hollow-bearing trees per hectare, each containing as many as 30 hollows of varying sizes and supporting a diverse wildlife population.
+A thriving bushland area in good condition would typically have three to 10 hollow-bearing trees per hectare, each containing as many as 30 hollows of varying sizes and supporting a diverse wildlife population.

 Creating a new Habitat Tree